Cayan Tower

-Cayan Tower, known as Infinity Tower before it was inaugurated, is a 306 m, 75-story skyscraper in Dubai, United Arab Emirates by Cayan Real Estate Investment and Development.
-The tower is designed by Skidmore, Owings and Merrill SOM architectural group.
+Cayan Tower, known as Infinity Tower before it was inaugurated, is a 306 m, 75-story skyscraper in Dubai, United Arab Emirates.
+The tower is designed by Skidmore, Owings and Merrill SOM architectural group for Cayan Real Estate Investment and Development.
 Upon its opening on 10 June 2013, the tower became the world's tallest high-rise building with a twist of 90 degrees.
 This record has since been surpassed by the Shanghai Tower, which opened in February 2015.

 Design

 The twisting design of Cayan Tower was achieved by rotating each floor 1.2 degrees around a cylindrical elevator and service core.
 Prior to its name change to Cayan, the tower carried various names to describe its original shape.
 The unique design was supported by a dynamic analysis that studied the potential performance of the tower under wind, seismic, and other dynamic loads.
 Cayan Tower's apartments are designed with reconstituted wooden floors, Chinese synthetic marble counter tops, and kitchen fixtures.
 The tower also includes a five-story parking garage behind it.

-The rooms of the tower are designed in such a way that it would not be affected by direct sunlight due to titanium-colored metal panels on cast-in-place concrete columns aided with repetitive staggered screen panels to stop penetrating sunlight from disturbing the residents of the unit.
-The lack of balcony space helps with the feeling of enclosure and passive solar shading.
+The rooms of the tower are designed in such a way that it would not be affected by direct sunlight due to titanium-coloured metal panels on cast-in-place concrete columns aided with repetitive staggered screen panels to stop penetrating sunlight from disturbing the residents of the unit.